-- The first three self-evaluations will use the Advancement Toward Outcomes form, which can be found HERE - The fourth and final self-assessment will be a two-page typed paper to be completed at the conclusion of the student teaching experience, reflecting upon the entire student teaching experience while still focusing on the same four areas.
+- The first three self-evaluations will use the Advancement Toward Outcomes form. - The fourth and final self-assessment will be a two-page typed paper to be completed at the conclusion of the student teaching experience, reflecting upon the entire student teaching experience while still focusing on the same four areas.